 Recommended Flies:Nymphs: Phil's Hefty PT Brown, Micro May Brown,Tungsten Psycho May Brown, Burks Hunchback Two-Tone, Two Bit Hooker Tan/Red, Tobinator Nymph, BH Caddis Poopah, Spring Time Caddis, Birds Nest Tan/Brown, Rubber Legs, Amber Wing Prince Nymph Dries:Hoppers, Missing Link Caddis 16-18, Spent PMD 16-20, Sprout PMD 16-20

 Lower Sacramento River

-Guide Joe Vasquez: Lower Sacramento water flows are super at 6500 cfs!
+Guide Joe Vasquez: Lower Sacramento water flows are super at 5350 cfs!
+It’s a little off color with recent rains.
 There is ample food in the Lower Sac to keep fish happy and on the bite.
 Try to change up your offerings.
 For example: use a poohpa and slide a pink bead on the line.
-As the bead falls to meet the fly it seems to excite the fish.
-Vary the bead color and fly.
-Do something different.
+Beads are on!
+Can't tell you the numbers for recent guide trips but it is off the chart!

 In the afternoon switch to Caddis on top…when you see fish rising..now that is fun!